dps923/winter2020/graded-work/assign4-professor.md

 #### Build the navigation workflow

-The idea here is to build the four-scene *data-viewing workflow*, using statically-generated data, before we get the "add" tasks and the web API involved.
+The idea in this section is to build the four-scene *data-viewing workflow*, using programmatically-generated data, before we get the "add" tasks and the web API involved.
 It will enable faster progress, easier testing, and improved confidence.

 Edit the project to display Meal objects:
 * Change the ExampleList controller name to MealList (Refactor > Rename)